Arshad Nadeem: Early years (2015–2019)

 Nadeem started competing in javelin competitions in 2015.
 In 2016, he received a scholarship from World Athletics, which made him eligible to train at the IAAF High Performance Training Centre in Mauritius.

-In February 2016, Nadeem won the bronze medal at the South Asian Games in Guwahati, India, setting a national record and his personal best at 78.33 m.
+In February 2016, Nadeem won the bronze medal at the 12th South Asian Games in Guwahati, India, setting a national record and his personal best at 78.33 m.

 In June 2016, Nadeem won the bronze medal at the 17th Asian Junior Athletics Championship, held in Ho Chi Minh City.

-In May 2017, Nadeem won a bronze medal with a throw of 76.33 m at the Islamic Solidarity Games in Baku.
+In May 2017, Nadeem won a bronze medal with a throw of 76.33 m at the 4th Islamic Solidarity Games in Baku.
 In April 2018, he set a new personal best of 80.45 m in the qualification round of the Commonwealth Games, held in Gold Coast, Australia, and finished eighth.
 He also sustained a back injury following the end of 2018 Commonwealth Games.
 In August 2018, he won a bronze medal at the Asian Games in Jakarta, Indonesia, where he set a new personal best and national record of 80.75 m.
+Arshad's 2018 Asian Games bronze was Pakistan's first athletics medal in 24 years at the Asian Games since Aqarab Abbas's hammer throw bronze in 1994.

 As the only Pakistani athlete at the 2019 World Athletics Championships in Doha, Qatar, Nadeem achieved a new personal best and national record of 81.52 m.
 In November 2019, Nadeem broke the national record again when he recorded an 83.65 m throw to win gold for WAPDA at the 33rd National Games in Peshawar.
-In December 2019, he won a gold medal with an 86.29 m games record throw at the 13th South Asian Games in Nepal.
+In December 2019, he won a gold medal with an 86.29 m games record throw at the 13th South Asian Games in Nepal, booking an automatic place in the Tokyo Olympics.

-Olympics and international success (2021–present day)
+Olympics and international success (2021–2025)

-2021 Imam Reza Cup: Gold medal
+2021

-Nadeem bagged a gold medal in the Javelin throw event at the inaugural Imam Reza Athletics Cup in Mashhad, Iran.
-He registered his personal best throw and broke the national record.
-His throw was recorded at 86.38 m, booking an automatic place in the Tokyo Olympics.
+In 2021, Nadeem bagged a gold medal in the Javelin throw event at the inaugural Imam Reza Athletics Cup in Mashhad, Iran.
+He registered his personal best and broke the national record with a 86.38 m throw.